Clairty-Digital-Twin/clarity-loop-backend/AUTHENTICATION_FLOW.md

 # Complete Authentication Data Flow Analysis

-> **Purpose**: Establish the "social truth" between frontend and backend agents about authentication flows, failure points, and data transformations.
+> **Purpose**: Establish the "source of truth" between frontend and backend agents about authentication flows, failure points, and data transformations.

 ## 1. Complete iOS to Backend Authentication Flow